joeltg/joelgustafson.com/content/posts/2022-05-31/syntax-highlighting-on-the-web.md

 }
 ```

 Pretty neat!
 We have a functional synchronous syntax highlighter that works everywhere.
-I'm using it to render this webpage, and you can also [check it out on GitHub](https://github.com/joeltg/react-lezer-highlighter).
-Feel free to use it in your next project, or just copy the ~100 lines and adapt them as you see fit!
+I'm using it to render this webpage (go ahead and open devtools and look at the classnames on all the tokens in the code blocks!), and you can also [check it out on GitHub](https://github.com/joeltg/react-lezer-highlighter).
+Feel free to use it in your next project, or just copy the ~100 lines and adapt them as you see fit.